 Environmental risks (including those posed by other persons present, as well as material structures) should be considered, alongside individual risk factors (including physical health conditions and any known history of trauma).
 Individual risk factors that are identified must be entered onto an ‘individual risk assessment form’ that in turn references this related Risk Assessment document.
 Following implementation of identified risk management methods, where a risk is not removed altogether the following levels of residual risk apply.

-Each Risk Assessments contains a sequence of professional photographs presenting each skill into step-by-step elements.
+Each Risk Assessment contains a sequence of professional photographs presenting each skill into step-by-step elements.

 Information is gathered using a variety of recognised assessment frameworks and the data is integrated into the Risk Assessment structure.
-These include:
+You can find out more about these in the tab below:

 Used to make a rapid evaluation of the risk of musculoskeletal disorders (MSD) associated with certain tasks.
 The tool uses a systematic process to assess both upper and lower parts of the musculoskeletal system for each element of the skill.